November 5, 2025

 Treatment options are available for all types of cancer that arise from the pelvis.
 Thanks to clinical trials and cancer research, there have been significant developments in recent years, with the introduction of targeted therapies and immunotherapy.
 As with many types of cancer, treatment depends on the stage of cancer at diagnosis as well as other factors.

 The oncologist will formulate a treatment plan appropriate for the specific patient and consider factors relating to the disease and the patient's general health and fitness.
-If the disease is localized, surgery often has a role in the first instance.
+If the disease is localised, surgery often has a role in the first instance.
 Systemic treatment is then frequently given, which can include radiation therapy, chemotherapy, immunotherapy, and targeted therapies.
 The treatments often have side effects, which are always discussed before commencing therapy.

 Due to the varied nature and presentation of these many types of cancer occurring in the pelvic region, prognosis is variable.
 A constant trend, however, is that survival outcomes are significantly worse if the disease has spread.
-The National Cancer Institute has published statistics demonstrating worse survival outcomes for patients with distant disease compared to localized disease for bladder cancer, rectal cancer, and ovarian cancer, to name a few.
+The National Cancer Institute has published statistics demonstrating worse survival outcomes for patients with distant disease compared to localised disease for bladder cancer, rectal cancer, and ovarian cancer, to name a few13,37,38.

 This highlights the need for early detection and cancer screening.
 Awareness of common signs and symptoms of these cancers is also key.
 If you have experienced any of the symptoms mentioned above, consult a healthcare professional to arrange further assessment.